AGBÁDÁ

 AGBÁDÁ HERITAGE

 It crossed empires.
-Crowned kings, cloaked rebels, draped icons.
+Crowned kings, cloaked rebels, and draped icons.
 From the Sahel to the Senate, it endured — adapting, ascending.

 What began as cloth became ceremony.
 Then language.
 Then power.